 In manufacturing companies, wearables with connected sensors are worn by workers to monitor vital signs like pulse, temperature, and respiration.

-With technology like this in place, the safety is guaranteed because workers that fall ill on the job are instantly identified and provided adequate medical care.
-Visit https://www.inc.com/encyclopedia/workplace-safety.html to learn more about worker place safety.
+With technology like this in place, safety is guaranteed because workers that fall ill on the job are instantly identified and provided adequate medical care.
+Visit https://www.inc.com/encyclopedia/workplace-safety.html to learn more about workplace safety.

 Are There Risks to IIoT Powered Manufacturing Systems?